-USCCB Position: Since spring of 2000, USCCB has stressed that U.S. aid should strike an essential balance between assistance to the armed forces and support that more directly addresses the root causes of the conflict.
+USCCB Position: Since spring of 2000, USCCB has stressed that U.S. aid should strike an essential balance between assistance to the armed forces and the fortification of civil society.
 The Conference has stated that all aid should be conditioned on human rights criteria, and should foster alternative development, strengthen judicial reform, extend the presence of democratic institutions to rural areas, and provide humanitarian aid to the displaced.
-Both the Holy See and USCCB have strongly endorsed the peace process, and USCCB has urged the United States Government to support a successful outcome.
+Both the Holy See and USCCB have strongly endorsed the peace process, and USCCB urges the United States to assist in consolidating the peace implementation process.